SWP eLearning Teacher Guide

 - Lesson Objectives - What the students should learn from this lesson presented as an "I can " statement.

 - Office Hours - List your office hours (days and times) and how to reach you.
-For this eLearning day, all teachers will list Friday, April 27 8:10-9:00 AM and 2:30-3:00 PM as their office hours.
-You should include that your email address and list Riverton Parke's phone number (765) 569-2045.
+For this eLearning day, all teachers will list Friday, February 15 8:10-9:00 AM and 2:30-3:00 PM as their office hours.
+You should include your email address and list Riverton Parke's phone number (765) 569-2045.
 Click here for more information on office hours.

 - Introduction - Something quick to hook your students and explain the lesson objectives.